rakyll/drive/README.md

 * Possibility to support multiple accounts.
 Pull from or push to multiple Google Drive remotes.
 Possibility to support multiple backends.
 Why not to push to Dropbox or Box as well?

+## Notes:
+* Google Docs cannot be directly downloaded but only exported to different forms e.g docx, xlsx, csv etc.
+When doing a pull remember to include option `-export ext1,ext2,ext3` where ext1, ext2, ... could be:
+    * docx
+    * jpeg
+    * html
+    * odt
+    * rtf
+    * pdf
+    * png
+    * pptx
+    * svg
+    * txt
+    * xlsx

 ## Known issues
 * Probably, it doesn't work on Windows.
 * Google Drive allows a directory to contain files/directories with the same name.
 Client doesn't handle these cases yet.
 We don't recommend you to use `drive` if you have such files/directories to avoid data loss.
 * Racing conditions occur if remote is being modified while we're trying to update the file.
 Google Drive provides resource versioning with ETags, use Etags to avoid racy cases.
-* Google Docs + Sheets + Presentations data  cannot be downloaded raw but only as exported to different forms e.g docx, xlsx, csv etc hence doing a pull of these types will result in a exported document.

 ## License
 Copyright 2013 Google Inc. All Rights Reserved.